mongodb/specifications/source/sessions/driver-sessions.rst

 * the driver is not connected to any servers, OR
 * is not a direct connection AND is not connected to a data-bearing server

-then a driver must do a server selection for any server whose type data-bearing.
+then a driver must do a server selection for any server whose type is data-bearing.
 Server selection will either time out or result in a ``TopologyDescription`` that includes at least one connected, data-bearing server